gasyleiss/ExtensionPack/OpenSSH/prepare.md

 # OpenSSH preparations

-Do the following steps to prepare your machines for using SSH.
+Do the following steps to prepare your machines for using OpenSSH.

 ## Install and configure ssh at Linux (Ubuntu 16.04.2 LTS)